1957 Alabama Crimson Tide football team: Vanderbilt

 In their second consecutive road game to open the 1957 season, the Crimson Tide played the Vanderbilt Commodores to a 6–6 tie at Dudley Field.
 Alabama took an early 6–0 lead on a short James Loftin touchdown run that capped their first offensive possession.
 The Commodores then tied the game 6–6 in the second quarter on a four-yard William Smith touchdown run.
 The Crimson Tide nearly pulled off the upset late in the fourth quarter after a 58-yard Jerry Daniel punt return gave Alabama possession at the Vandy eight-yard line.
 However, Alabama was unable to score as time expired just prior to a fourth down play from inside the five-yard line.
-The tie brought Alabama's all-time record against Vanderbilt to 18–16–2.